arlonproj/arlon/docs/clustertemplate.md

 # Next-gen Cluster Provisioning using Cluster templates

-This proposal describes a new way of provisioning workload clusters in Arlon.
+This document describes a new way of provisioning workload clusters in Arlon.
-The most significant change is the *Cluster Template* construct, which replaces the current ClusterSpec.
+The most significant change is the *Cluster Template* construct, which replaces the older ClusterSpec from gen1 clusters.
-To distinguish them from current generation, the ones deployed from a cluster template are called next-gen clusters or gen2 clusters.
+To distinguish them from the older gen1 clusters, the ones deployed from a cluster template are called next-gen clusters or gen2 clusters.

 ## Goals